mzhao123/IBMCLoudDemo-FNTPR-DANIEL/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ## 4.5 Things I'm too dumb to figure out

-The main thing I have yet to implement successfully is a way to **get rid of unvalidated users** and their **expired tokens**.
+~~The main thing I have yet to implement successfully is a way to **get rid of unvalidated users** and their **expired tokens**.
 If you look in the file 'loginquery.js', you'll find a pair of purge functions.
 Neither of these really function properly.
-If you are continuing to work on this project, and can solve the token problem, then that would be **awesome**.
+If you are continuing to work on this project, and can solve the token problem, then that would be **awesome**.~~ **This feature was completed**

 ## 4.6 Other areas of improvement